 - Toward the end of Psycho, Norman Bates keeps his mother's corpse in the fruit cellar.

 - In Zodiac, Robert Graysmith visits a suspect for an interview.
 During his visit, he notices the man has a basement, just like how the Zodiac Killer was described to have.
-His realization that he might be Alone with the Zodiac Killer makes the scene an extremely creepy one, even if nothing comes out of it.
+His realization that he might be alone with the Zodiac Killer makes the scene an extremely creepy one, even if nothing comes out of it.

 "There aren't many basements in California..."

-- There's one in the Goosebumps book "Vampire Breath".
-Arguably there's more of those in the other books as well, such as in the book, appropriately titled, "Stay Out Of The Basement", because the father had been growing evil mutant plants down there.
+- These appear in the Goosebumps books (and corresponding TV episodes, when applicable) Vampire Breath, I Live in Your Basement, and Stay Out of the Basement — in the last, the protagonist's father grows evil mutant plants down there.
 Kids find unfinished basements scary, so it makes sense to include them in a kids' horror series.